Woz-U-Group-Projects/alpha-team/readme.txt

 server.js is the main file
-First make sure you have installed nodejs you can check this by typing in your console: node -v To install nodejs the command is: npm install nodejs -g To install dependencies: npm install --save express-mysql-session cookie-parser express express-session Then to run the server type into your console: node server.js
+First make sure you have installed nodejs you can check this by typing in your console: node -v To install nodejs the command is: npm install nodejs -g To install dependencies: npm install --save cookie-parser express express-session Then to run the server type into your console: node server.js